-If you are a programmer, you know how a linked list can solve this kind of problems, so I started wondering, why on the earth is so hard to model this with MySQL with decent performance?
-Why there is no database that is able to natively handle natural ordering of items, that is, I put things inside with this order, so it should be fast to get the latest N items.
-After this considerations I started coding a prototype of the system, and shared the first beta on Hacker News, receiving good feedbacks.
+If you are a programmer, you know how a linked list can solve these kinds of problems, so I started wondering, why on the earth is so hard to model this with MySQL with decent performance?
+Why there is no database that is able to natively handle the natural ordering of items, that is, I put things inside with this order, so it should be fast to get the latest N items.
+After these considerations, I started coding a prototype of the system, and shared the first beta on Hacker News, receiving good feedback.

 Why should you use it?
 For two reasons I think.
-One is that for the right use cases Redis is really a game changer performance wise.
-If your data are in size the kind of order of magnitude that can fit in memory you can scale to an incredible number of users with just one database box.
-This means lower costs, less problems.
+One is that for the right use cases, Redis is really a game changer performance-wise.
+If your data are in size the kind of order of magnitude that can fit in memory, you can scale to an incredible number of users with just one database box.
+This means lower costs, fewer problems.

 Another reason for using Redis is the following.
-In the field of programming languages there is a motto: A programming language is worth learning if it is different enough from all you already know to change your mind, exposing you to new abstractions.
-Well I think Redis definitely is a really different database, and will change the way you think at your data.
+In the field of programming languages there is a motto: a programming language is worth learning if it is different enough from all you already know to change your mind, exposing you to new abstractions.
+Well I think Redis definitely is a really different database, and will change the way you think about your data.

 Actually VMware contacted me!
-And in a very interesting way… one of the smartest guys I know at VMware started contacting me about the design of Redis internals, with very compelling technical arguments.
+And in a very interesting way.
+One of the smartest guys I know at VMware started contacting me about the design of Redis internals, with very compelling technical arguments.
 Our discussion simply evolved into the hiring process.
-At the time I had offers from a few companies, but I wanted to join VMware because in my opinion this was the best “home” for Redis: a company with high technical value inside, with a focus in cloud technologies, and I think that after a year I can say that this was the best pick.
+At the time I had offers from a few companies, but I wanted to join VMware because in my opinion this was the best “home” for Redis.
+As a company with high technical value, with a focus on cloud technologies, I think that after a year I can say that this was the best pick.

-Our main focus is in the in-memory backend, but actually we already have a disk backend that is called Virtual Memory and is something like the swap file of Redis, where values rarely used are swapped out in order to reclaim memory.
-This feature is present in both Redis 2.0 and the upcoming 2.2 but I’m not happy with the implementation, so the new focus is on the “diskstore” feature.
-Diskstore is a combination of an on disk key value store and an in-memory object cache.
-So in this special mode Redis takes everything on disk but loads the “working set” (the keys you use more often) on memory.
+Our main focus is on the in-memory back-end, but actually we already have a disk back-end that is called Virtual Memory and is something like the swap file of Redis, where values rarely used are swapped out in order to reclaim memory.
+This feature is present in both Redis 2.0 and the upcoming 2.2 but I’m not happy with the implementation, so the new focus is on the ‘diskstore’ feature.
+Diskstore is a combination of an on-disk key value store and an in-memory object cache.
+So in this special mode Redis takes everything on disk but loads the ‘working set’ (the keys you use more often) on memory.
 When a key changes it gets asynchronously flushed on disk by another thread.
-All this is currently implemented in the “unstable” branch of Redis on github.
+All this is currently implemented in the ‘unstable’ branch of Redis on github.
 The next version of Redis, 2.4, will drop support for Virtual Memory and will instead just support diskstore.